nrocco/tpm/README.md

     Available Commands:
       generate    Generate a strong, random password
-      search      Search for passwords
+      list        List passwords
+      lock        Lock a password
-      show        Show a single password
+      permissions Show the permissions of a password show        Show a password
+      unlock      Unlock a password

     Flags:
       -h, --help   help for password